barbudor/map-proxy/README.md

 **I will not provide any help on how to configure map-proxy for site XXX or YYY, do your homework first.**

-Especially I will not answer to any question regarding circuventing access to licensed map server (I would probably have no idea on how to do so). **map-proxy is not meant to do that**.
+Especially I will not answer to any question regarding circuventing access to a licensed map server (I would probably have no idea on how to do so). **map-proxy is not meant to do that**.
 When authentication is required, you must have the needed information to configure map-proxy.

 Generally, logging and navigating the site with Chrome or Firefox developper tool open should provide the needed information.
 In some cases, the request expected by the remote server may be complex and may not be supported with map-proxy simple scheme.
 If such a method is openly documented, I may be able to extended map-proxy capabilities.

-Only request that can be related to a bug in map-proxy may be answered depending on y spare time.
+Only request that can be related to a bug in map-proxy may be answered depending on my spare time.